vtex/styleguide/docs/styles/typography.md

 ```

 #### Code
-Code is the text style used to indicate techinical terms, such as programming language and product specifications.
+Code is the text style used to indicate technical terms, such as programming language and product specifications.
 Code should be applied to:

 <div class="pa3 br2 bg-muted-5 c-on-muted-5 mb5 dib mr5">Specification tables</div>
 <div class="pa3 br2 bg-muted-5 c-on-muted-5 mb5 dib mr5">Shipping estimate</div>